ARM-software/connectedhomeip/docs/examples/openiotsdk_examples.md

 ### Trusted Firmware-M

-To add [TF-M](https://tf-m-user-guide.trustedfirmware.org) support to Matter example you need to set `TFM_SUPPORT` variable inside main application `CMakeLists.txt` file.
+To add [TF-M](https://tf-m-user-guide.trustedfirmware.org) support to Matter example you need to set the `TFM_SUPPORT` variable inside main application `CMakeLists.txt` file.

 ```
 set(TFM_SUPPORT YES)
 ```

-This causes the Matter example to be built as non-secure application in Non-secure Processing Environment (`NSPE`).
+This causes the Matter example to be built as non-secure application in a Non-secure Processing Environment (`NSPE`).
 The bootloader and the secure part are also built from `TF-M` sources.
 All components are merged into a single executable file at the end of the building process.

-The project-specific configuration of `TF-M` can be provide by defining its own header file for `TF-M` config and passing the path to it via `TFM_PROJECT_CONFIG_HEADER_FILE` variable.
+The project-specific configuration of `TF-M` can be provide by defining its own header file for `TF-M` config and passing the path to it via the `TFM_PROJECT_CONFIG_HEADER_FILE` variable.

 ```